paddygoat/darknet/README.md

  **Note:** If you changed width= or height= in your cfg-file, then new width and height must be divisible by 32.

- **Note:** After training use such command for detection: `darknet.exe detector test data/obj.data yolo-obj.cfg yolo-obj_8000.weights`
+ **Note:** After training use such command for detection: `./darknet detector test data/obj.data cfg/yolo-obj.cfg yolo-obj_8000.weights`

   **Note:** if error `Out of memory` occurs then in `.cfg`-file you should increase `subdivisions=16`, 32 or 64: [link](https://github.com/AlexeyAB/darknet/blob/0039fd26786ab5f71d5af725fc18b3f521e7acfd/cfg/yolov3.cfg#L4)